 Those involved throughout the chain must adopt industry-compliant EDI and adapt to specific business rules that various automotive manufacturers and Tier 1 suppliers employ.

 You can see just how many different players there are in the automotive industry.
 Like a dance team that is completely in sync with everyone nailing their moves at the correct time, auto requires all participants to hit their deliveries and, therefore, the production line, at the right time.
 EDI makes this perfect synchronization a reality.

-EDI is integrated into the suppliers’ and manufacturers’ internal management systems.
-The data is translated into the language required by a company’s software program; automatic messages are created, sent, recorded, and stored without human involvement.
+Suppliers and manufacturers integrate EDI into their internal management systems.
+Then, their software program translates the data into the specified language.
+Automatic messages are created, sent, recorded, and stored without human involvement.
 Production isn’t hindered with a slow down because advanced ship notice (ASN) messages are constantly exchanged between partners, meaning issues are flagged and fixed immediately.